 - English, Mende, Temne

 - 70.2% (3.9 million people)

 - UN's Human Development Index (?)

 Developing World Connections has been closely monitoring the situation in West Africa via our partners in Sierra Leone, the World Health Organization (WHO), Canadian Government travel advisories and other credible news sources.
-As a result of the impact of Ebola throughout Sierra Leone, Nigeria, Senegal, Guinea and Liberia, we indefinitely postponed our trips to Sierra Leone in 2014.
+As a result of the impact of Ebola throughout Sierra Leone, Nigeria, Senegal, Guinea and Liberia, we indefinitely postponed our trips to Sierra Leone.

 In November of 2015, WHO declared Sierra Leone to be free of Ebola transmission.
 We have continued our volunteer trips to Rwanda and Kenya, which were far removed from the Ebola outbreak.
 With Sierra Leone not having any cases of Ebola for an extended time, we are looking at resuming sending teams there in the near future.